Akita Prefectural Library

-Akita Prefectural Library (秋田県立図書館, Akita Kenritsu Toshokan) opened in Akita, Akita Prefecture, Japan in 1899, and it is the one of the oldest libraries in the country.
+Akita Prefectural Library (秋田県立図書館, Akita Kenritsu Toshokan) opened in Akita, Akita Prefecture, Japan in 1899, and it is one of the oldest libraries in the country.
 The facilities reopened in a new building in 1993.
 The collection numbers some 805,000 items in 2012.
+441,642 published material are available online through the library's digital archive.
+This was done through the AMLAD digital archiving service that connects it to other participating facilities in the prefecture.